Sankeerthanagopu/chinook-sql-case-study/README.md

+# Chinook SQL Case Study

+This project includes real-world SQL analysis on the Chinook music store database.
+Each insight answers a business question using SQL, with markdown summaries and PDF reports.

-# chinook-sql-case-study
+# 🛠 Tools Used
-SQL insights project using Chinook database — customer &amp; revenue analysis.
+- SQLite + DB Browser
+- Chinook Sample Dataset
+- Markdown (RStudio)